Science of Computing

 Contact point: Julien Bigot

-Our activity of library development and our experience with application support has lead us to develop a strong expertise in deployment packaging & continuous integration at MdlS.
+Our activity of production grade library development has lead us to build a strong expertise in deployment, packaging and continuous integration in order to offers tools that cal actually be used in practice.

 Projects & Collaborations

-In the Exa-DI project of NumPEx, we co-lead work-package 3 dedicated to HPC software packaging, deployment & continuous integration.
+We co-lead work-package 3 of the Exa-DI project of NumPEx, dedicated to HPC software packaging, deployment & continuous integration.

 Software